 Comic Book Adaptation: Dell Comics published a half-dozen issues of a Mission: Impossible-based comic book in the late 1960s and very early 1970s.
 It was one of the only series of its type not to be adapted by Gold Key Comics.

 Commercial Break Cliffhanger: Just about every commercial break....something unexpected would happen or a Big Bad will say "You there!
 What are you doing here?" the MI Force member will look worried or go for the Oh, Crap moment—commercial—Everything's better, the mission goes on.

-Compilation Movie: Although the series had several two-part stories (plus one three-parter, season five's "The Falcon"), there was only one such movie - Mission Impossible Versus The Mob (from "The Council").
+Compilation Movie: Although the series had several two-part stories (plus one three-parter, season four's "The Falcon"), there was only one such movie - Mission Impossible Versus The Mob (from "The Council").

 Couch Gag: Bruce Geller originally wanted each mission to be given to Briggs and Phelps in a different manner every episode (via nickelodeon, phonograph record, a card handed to him from another agent, a Drive-In Theater speaker, etc.).
 One of these early methods was a self-destructing reel-to-reel tape.
 The varying methods were continued until the third season when the tape became the standard and a Mission trademark, though the fifth season attempted to do away with the sequence until popular demand reinstated it.
 In the 1988 version, the spool tape is replaced with a self-destructing mini-CD player (the CD actually works like a DVD, playing audio and video, even though DVDs hadn't been introduced in real life yet).